-Employers will administer salaries within the reference salary ranges.
+Employers will administer salaries within the reference salary ranges and compensation guidelines.

-Circumstances may require employers to address compression or inversion issues between non-contract staff and directly supervised bargaining unit employees.
+Circumstances may require employers to address compression or inversion issues between noncontract staff and directly supervised bargaining unit employees.
 A differential of up to 15% may be established where there is a functional supervisory role, with responsibility and accountability for outcomes.
 This differential does not form part of the comparison ratio calculation.